Diana Jimenez Rodriguez first to win national CAMP Student Champion

 “I immediately got goosebumps,” said Jimenez Rodriguez.
 “At that moment I felt very proud of myself and knew I had accomplished something very big in my life.”

-Jimenez Rodriguez vividly remembers the smells, sensations, and emotions that accompanied each early morning of work in Washington County’s blueberry fields west of Portland.
+Jimenez Rodriguez vividly remembers the smells, sensations, and emotions that accompanied each early morning of work in Washington County’s blueberry fields.

 “I recall a sense of anger running through my body as the alarm would go off,” she recalled of the workload associated with the job.
 “I loved the smell of the plants and the wet ground, but not the feeling of the icy cold, wet leaves scratching my hands or the aching pain of carrying a 12-pound bucket around all morning.”